Cnorman19/The-Secret-Intruder/README.md

-# The-Secret-Intruder-
+# The-Secret-Intruder
-The Secret Intuder is a Discord Bot I developed for my server using Node.js and Discord's Official API.
+### The Secret Intuder is a Discord Bot I developed for my server using Node.js and Discord's Official API.